Hive13/AniView-comms/README.md

 The "plug board CAM" link is down, but [Wayback Machine remembers](https://web.archive.org/web/20161224033255/http://www.lumenchina.com/page-164-146-j0xril.html): [KB04.rar](https://web.archive.org/web/20161224033255/http://www.2008led.com/front/action/file/downloadAction.do?id=4324).

+That RAR, and the RAR inside it (?), are extracted into the `board_cam` directory in this repo.

 ## Original wiring

 This originally had the bottom board's "Input" port connected to a WeMo D1 mini.